 Q. What happens if I fail to appear in court?
 A. You will be subject to immediate arrest on a bench warrant.
 If you were released on cash bail you could lose your deposit and be responsible for payment of the full bail amount.
 You can lessen or avoid these sanctions if you promptly surrender for a bench warrant hearing, at 7:30 a.m., Monday through Friday, Room B-04 The Juanita Kidd Stout Center for Criminal Justice, 1301 Filbert Street.
 Questions should be referred to the Warrant Unit at 215-683-3723.

 Q. What if I have a question about a Bench Warrant?
-A. The Warrant Unit functions 24 hours a day, 7 days a week.
-All questions concerning a bench warrant or tips regarding individuals wanted on a bench warrant should be referred to the Warrant Unit at 215-683-3723.
-All tip information will be strictly confidential.
+A. All questions concerning a bench warrant should be referred to the Data Verification Unit at 215-683-3723.

 The First Judicial District of Pennsylvania reserves the right at its sole discretion to disregard and delete inappropriate, offensive or case specific e-mail communications.
 You are invited to contact us subject to accepting this policy.